BestTimesToVisit.com Logo

 High-Altitude Trekking in the Andes

-Escape the city and immerse yourself in the dramatic beauty of the Andes Mountains.
-Several outfitters offer guided treks to stunning viewpoints and hidden valleys, with options for all fitness levels.
-Look for trails with breathtaking vistas of snow-capped peaks and vibrant alpine flora.
-Insider tip: Pack layers as the weather can change rapidly at altitude.
+Escape the city and immerse yourself in the breathtaking Andes mountains.
+Several outfitters offer guided treks to hidden lagoons and viewpoints, offering unparalleled vistas and a chance to spot Andean condors.
+Pack layers as the weather can change rapidly at altitude.

 See all 8 things to do →